30+ Best UX Design and Research Books of All Time

 Loukia D. Loukopoulos, R. Key Dismukes, Immanuel Barshi, 2009.

 Summary: Multitasking is an essential UX design challenge.
-This relatively new book delves deeply into the cognitive processes and related myth of multitasking related to our interactions with technology.
+This relatively new book delves deeply into the cognitive processes and the related myth of multitasking related to our interactions with technology.
 This text is written essentially from the standpoint of pilots, cockpit automation, and accidents caused by engineering solutions that made the assumption that users of technology can multitask.
 We know only too well now that what looks like multitasking to an engineer is really rapid task switching with a massive negative impact on user performance.
 (No math)

 The Psychology of Menu Selection